 20. October 2017 (Vienna): La canzon delli ucelli/Le Chant des oyseaux | Music of Janequin, Richafort, Arcadelt, de Sermisy, Garnier, Capirola, F da Milano, P. Borrono and M. Dall’Aquila (6-course lute)

 21. October 2017 (Regensburg): La canzon delli ucelli/Le Chant des oyseaux

 22. October 2017 (Regensburg): Zwischen Berg und tiefem Tal | All German lute music.
 Pieces by H. and M. Newsidler, A. Blindhamer, F. Hungersperger, S. Ochsenkun, M. Reymann, G. Krengel, S. Kargel, E. Mertel, et al. (7-course lute)

-Virtuoso PLECTRUM LUTES c.1500.
-Photos from concert on 27.09.2017 opening the festival Basel Plucks (Marc Lewon, Paul Kieffer: lute.
+Concert virtuoso plectrum lutes c.1500.
+Photos from the opening concert of festival Basel Plucks, 27.09.2017 (Marc Lewon, Paul Kieffer: lute.
 Grace Newcombe: soprano)

 Review of new solo disc in Early Music Review (UK).

 Review of Sunday’s concert of Bach with Arcangelo dir.
 Jonathan Cohen

 Review from the Belgian lute society

 Recording CD of Giovanni Felice Sances with Scherzi Musicali.